 Our programme aims to teach you ways of ‘political economy thinking’ that you can apply directly to the debates taking place in private business, ministries, international organisations, as well as your thesis research.
 The range of literature is wide and the course includes classic texts in economics and political economy.

-This track is above all a response to demand from students.
-It draws on a long political economy tradition at the UvA that is second-to-none in Europe.
-Those of you with a public policy, comparative politics or international relations background often seek to specialize in the economic policy domain yet outside the confines – often ideologically and methodologically constraining – of traditional approaches in economics and business departments.
-Many who have taken economics, business, or law seek the way our programme ‘brings politics back in’.
-Many from the humanities can add their linguistic, cultural and historical knowledge to the programme.
+Do you have a public policy, comparative politics or international relations background and seek to specialize in the economic policy domain yet outside the confines – often ideologically and methodologically constraining – of traditional approaches in economics and business departments?
+Then Political Economy might be the programme for you.